Historic Dundee

 The City Centre walk can also be undertaken using audio guidance via the Geotourist App which is available to download free at the App Store and Google Play.

-Links to local & external organisations & events
+Links to local organisations and events

-The Seven City Heritage Trusts
+The Eight City Heritage Trusts

 Dundee Civic Trust

-The Architectural Heritage Society of Scotland (AHSS)
+The Architectural Heritage Society Scotland

 The AHSS is a Scottish charity with over 1000 members dedicated to the conservation, study and appreciation of Scotland’s historic buildings.
 It has regional groups organising local activities and carrying out casework through local volunteer run cases panels who review and comment on local planning and listed building consent applications.
 Dundee city falls under the Tayside and East Fife regional group, and there is a regional cases panel that reviews planning matters in the group area.
 The AHSS also publishes a twice-yearly magazine and arranges lecture programmes and study tours.